- AL Reading Service

-Plaintiff Stella Anderson lives with her two boys, ages 7 and 14, and her husband -- a Navy veteran -- in Sumter County, just a few miles from the Mississippi border.
-She sees injustice in the way schools are funded in Alabama: "If things continue the way they are with farmland and timberland not being taxed properly, then what we're going to see is more declining of educational resources within rural communities especially, but the entire state.
-The poor will continue to get poorer, the educational system coming from rural distressed communities will continue to diminish."
+Plaintiff Stella Anderson lives with her two boys, ages 7 and 14, and her husband – a Navy veteran – in Sumter County, just a few miles from the Mississippi border.
+She sees injustice in the way schools are funded in Alabama and offers this thought: “If things continue the way they are with farmland and timberland not being taxed properly, then what we’re going to see is more declining of educational resources within rural communities especially but the entire state.
+The poor will continue to get poorer, the educational system coming from rural distressed communities will continue to diminish.”

 She adds,”This is not about trying to increase anyone’s taxes.
 It’s about doing the right thing.”

-Sumter County Schools Superintendent Dr. Fred Primm wouldn't speculate on the historical motives behind current property tax rates, but he knows the consequences first-hand.
-As he puts it, "In rural areas -- and most of those rural areas being minority-populated -- it has really stacked the decks.
-We're working with very little local revenue.
-Basically you have no money to do anything creative or innovative."
+Sumter County Schools Superintendent Dr. Fred Primm wouldn’t speculate on the historical motives behind current property tax rates, but he knows the consequences first-hand.
+He says, “in rural areas – and most of those rural areas being minority populated – it has really stacked the decks.
+We’re working with very little local revenue.
+Basically you have no money to do anything creative or innovative.”

-The defense's main argument is that state money simply is not allocated by race.
-But they also note that, if prompted by the courts, the legislature and local voters could install tax rates that provide the same or even less revenue for schools.
+The defense’s main argument is that state money simply is not allocated by race.
+But they also point out that, if prompted by the court, the legislature and local voters could install tax rates that provide the same or even less revenue for schools.

-So the ramifications of Lynch versus Alabama are complex, as one might expect from a trial where historians testified about Reconstruction, the state's 1875 and 1901 Constitutions, poll taxes, integration, and busing, among other things.
-Plaintiff Stella Anderson observes that "a lot of individuals do not know what laws are still on the books that should be taken a look at and revised or modified to suit the day and time we live in now."
+So the ramifications of Lynch versus Alabama are complex, as one might expect from a trial where historians testified about Reconstruction, the state’s 1875 and 1901 Constitutions, poll taxes, integration, and busing.
+Plaintiff Stella Anderson observes that, “a lot of individuals do not know what laws are still on the books that should be taken a look at and revised or modified to suit the day and time we live in now.”

-Tax policy expert Williams sees serious "equity and fairness issues" with education funding in Alabama, but points out that "if you invest and have good schools then it raises your property value, so you get a return on that investment in those taxes."
+Williams the tax policy expert sees serious “equity and fairness issues” with education funding in Alabama, but points out that “if you invest and have good schools then it raises your property value, so you get a return on that investment in those taxes.”

 The Judge has weeks of testimony and more than a thousand exhibits to review.
-A case steeped in more than a century of history will not have an easy or quick resolution.
+A case this complicated and steeped in more than a century of history will not have an easy or quick resolution.
 It may be months before Stella Anderson and her fellow plaintiffs get a ruling.